-The selection process for Conservation Ranger employment is designed to evaluate an applicant’s suitability for a career with DNR.
+The selection process for Game Warden employment is designed to evaluate an applicant’s suitability for a career with DNR.

-Each applicant must compete for current vacancies before a panel of experienced Conservation Rangers.
+Each applicant must compete for current vacancies before a panel of experienced Game Wardens.
 The panel will ask each applicant a series of questions to determine the applicant’s experience and knowledge in the areas of hunting, fishing, boating and related outdoor activities.
 The applicant’s appearance, demeanor, verbal skills and ability to make sound judgment will also be assessed during the interview.

 Medical Evaluation, Drug Screening and Psychological Evaluation